DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/20 Encoding in Templates.md

 Angular, Vue, and React always encode values interpolated in templates.
-With other frameworks and libraries, use one of the sanitizing tools as follows:
+With other frameworks and libraries, use a third-party sanitizing tool as follows:

     <!-- tab: JavaScript -->
     $(function() {